 The trick here is to use automated filters to separate emails that need attention from those that don’t.
 I previously created these manually myself, but now Gmail does a great job of this (with a bit of extra training!).
-I recommend using a “To read” label and everything that is promotional, news articles, or things that don’t require any urgent attention go here.
+I recommend using a “To read” label and everything that is promotional, news articles, looks like newsletter templates, or things that don’t require any urgent attention go here.
 When I have the time and inclination, I browse through this folder and read only those emails that grab my attention.

 3) Handle email in batches

 I must admit that I still look at email first thing in the morning, but for the most part I leave the responses until later.
 It’s very rare that an email received overnight will change my top priorities for the day.
 Once I’ve done a few of the things on my agenda (not someone else’s!), I’ll then spend 30 minutes dealing with email.

 4) Hit “Archive”

 To get email under control, it’s essential to learn to trust the “search” function and hit “Archive”.
 These days, there’s really no need for elaborate folders and labelling systems.
 Just Archive everything and know that you can get back to it if you need it.
 (To ensure your email storage doesn’t grow too large, set up a rule so that archived emails get deleted after a certain timeframe.)